The latest news from Carluke Primrose Orchestral Flutes.

-The orchestra were delighted to have been invited once again to St Marys Church in Lanark on Sunday evening, for our annual joint Christmas concert.
+Carluke Primrose were delighted to have been invited once again to share their Christmas Concert with the Choir of St Mary's Church in Lanark on Sunday 16th December.

-Together we raised a fantastic £1,286.76 to help homeless people, with all proceeds donated to The Wayside Club in Glasgow.
+Together the Choir and the Orchestra raised a fantastic £1,120 to help homeless people in Glasgow, with all proceeds donated to The Wayside Club.
 We’d like to extend a huge thank you to all who came along and were so generous.
 We’re sure this donation will make the Christmas season a little brighter for some of the country's most vulnerable people.